AltspaceVR/AltspaceSDK-wiki/Transitioning.md

 Regardless of which version you are using, you should be instantiating the renderer via the `altspace.getThreeJSRenderer()` method.
-At the time of this writing (Sept 9th), the `getThreeJSRenderer` method will return renderer 0.1.0 by default, if you do not specify a version.
+At the time of this writing (Sept 9th), the `getThreeJSRenderer` method returns renderer 0.1.0 by default, if you do not specify a version.
 However, it is recommended that you explicitly specify a version because the default _will_ change in the coming weeks.
 Simply use an options argument to specify a version: